FAQs (Frequently Asked Questions)

 Q: How long will it take to learn an instrument?

 A: That depends on how much you practice!
-I find with my middle school kids that the ones who take private lessons and practice regularly are pretty much caught up with their peers within a year.
+I found with my middle school kids that the ones who take private lessons and practice regularly are pretty much caught up with their peers within a year to 18 months.
 As an adult, you know more about learning how to do something, so you can expect to start feeling pretty good about making music in just a few months!
-Will it sound great the first week?
+Will it sound great the first month?
 NO!
 But you’ll be surprised how quickly you can start really having fun with other musicians!
 From the beginner classes, you and some of the novice players will work together on technique, rhythm reading, etc, then as you are ready, you will begin to play pieces with the intermediates.
-Most people who start as a beginner do a bit of moving back and forth between the intermediate group and the beginner/novice room, playing one or two pieces with the full group and getting assistance on learning from the smaller beginner/novice group.
+After a few months, most people who start as a beginner do a bit of moving back and forth between the intermediate group and the beginner/novice room, playing one or two pieces with the full group and getting assistance on learning from the smaller beginner/novice group.

 Q: What about my arthritis?